 |Église Saint-Pierre-et-Saint-Paul||--||Downtown Pointe A Pitre|

-If you want to learn more about the distillery process, consider visiting Distillerie Montebello Tour.
+If you'd like to observe the distillery process, consider heading to Distillerie Montebello Tour.
 Distillerie Montebello was founded in the foothills of Basse-Terre in 1930 as a small family business and has grown and thrived since that time as a rum distillery.
 Modern now, guests are still invited on property to see just how they turn out their product.

 |Distillerie Montebello Tour||Distillery||6.7 mi.
 South West of Central Pointe a Pitre||Basse-Terre|